r-c-s/linalg/README.md

 ﻿## Linear Algebra in C#

 This is a math library I created to learn C#.
-It showcases OOP, generics, partial classes, operator overloading, the dynamic keyword, LINQ, threads, and unit testing.
+It showcases OOP, generics, operator overloading, the dynamic keyword, LINQ, threads, and unit testing.

 The top level classes in this library are AbstractMatrix, Rational, Complex, Vector, and the Arithmetical interface that defines +-*/ operations.